RyanParsley/skillful-notes/slides.md

 Gruber had, by design, a very spartan list of tags.
 As primarily a writer he designed an API of sorts that was primarily optimized for writing.

+It's not his fault developers got a little "too" into the idea.

 Commonmark is the gold standard and GFM is nigh indistinguishable from it.
 Any parser or renderer worth it's salt will support both so you don't need to work